jonnew/Oat/README.md

 ```

 ### Boost
-The [Boost libraries](http://www.boost.org/) are required to compile all Oat We
+The [Boost libraries](http://www.boost.org/) are required to compile all Oat
-have had success with Boost versions >= 1.54.
-To install Boost, use your package
+components.
+We have tested and had success with Boost versions >= 1.54.
+To
-manager,
+install Boost, use APT or equivalent,

 ```bash
 sudo apt-get install libboost-all-dev